paladin-t/b8/docs/manual.md

 The limitations of BASIC8 are carefully chosen to make it easy and simple during making programs:

-* Canvas: 160x128 pixels
+* Display: 160x128 pixels
-* Gamepad: 6 buttons for each pad, up to 8 players
 * Audio: 2 music channels, 4 sound effect channels
+* Code: BASIC
-* Driver: up to 65535 drawing commands per cycle
+* Graphics: up to 65535 drawing commands per cycle
 * Palette: 16 colors with transparency support
 * Sprite: up to 32x32 pixels per frame, up to 512 frames per sprite
 * Tiles: 240 cels
 * Map: up to 128x64 tiles per layer, up to 4 layers (including a layer of logic mark) per page
+* Gamepad: 6 buttons for each pad (D-Pad + A/B), up to 8 players

 ### Cartridge library